bjornarveie/HPX_project/README.md

 Keywords:

 - Asynchronous Many-Task (AMT)
+  - Programming model which sets out to cope with and overcome these challenges:
+    - Increases in concurrency
+    - Deep memory hierarchies
+    - Increased fail-stop errors
+    - Performance heterogenety
+      - Accelerators
+      - Thermal throttling
+      - General system noise
+      - Responses to transient failures

   - Every program has a (DAG) task graph (either explicit or implicit), where the nodes are tasks and the edges are precedence constraints.
   - The DAG runtime can:
     - Detect parallelism